-The onboard IDE connector is for Ultra DMA 133 / 100 / 66 / 33 signal cable.
-There are three connectors on each Ultra DMA 100/66/33 signal cable: blue, black, and gray.
-Connect the blue connector to the motherboard's IDE connector, then select one of the following modes to configure your device(s).
+The onboard IDE connector is for the Ultra DMA 100/66 signal cable.
+There are three connectors on each Ultra DMA 100/66 signal cable: blue, black, and gray.
+Connect the blue connector to the motherboard's IDE connector, then select one of the following modes to configure your device.

 Drive jumper setting Mode of device(s) Cable connector

 Single device Cable-Select or Master - Black

 Two devices Cable-Select Master Black

 Slave Gray

-Master Master Dioals or grove
+Master Master Black or gray

-Slave Slave Black or gray
+Slave Slave

 - Pin 20 on the IDE connector is removed to match the covered hole on the Ultra DMA cable connector.
-This prevents incorrect insertion when you connect the IDE cable. - Use the 80-conductor IDE cable for Ultra DMA 133 / 100 / 66 / 33 IDE devices.
+This prevents incorrect insertion when you connect the IDE cable. - Use the 80-conductor IDE cable for Ultra DMA 100/66 IDE devices.